-We commercialize subsistence farmers in emerging markets with our one acre model, by providing the first input, seeds and materials, knowledge and give them materials for processing.
-We train them via digital media in cinemas in their local communities and give them know-how to help them design climate resilient cash crops and forestry systems to become part of the growing global supply chain in demand of secure and stable food and non-edibles of the future.
+We commercialize existing subsistence farmers in emerging markets with our one-acre model, by providing the first input, materials on how to, knowledge, seeds and processing equipment.
+We train them via digital media in cinemas in their local communities and give them the "know-how" to help them design climate resilient cash crops and forestry systems to become part of the growing global supply chain in demand of secure and stable food and non-edibles of the future.